Village Craft and Candle

 Outcome

 The result was a redesigned navigation and filtering strategy, along with other recommendations for merchandising the site's home page and improving brand strength.
-The sub categories in the navigation menu are also filters within their larger product categories, which creates consistency in how products are referred to and searched.
+The sub categories in the navigation menu are also filters within their larger product categories, which creates consistency in product hierarchy and how they are referred to and searched.
 If a user selects "soy" from within the main navigation, they are taken to the All Wax page, but with the soy filter applied, and filters can be further adjusted from there.
 This also reduces the overall number of pages on the website, which was desirable for this client.

 These recommendations were taken and applied by Village Craft and Candle's in house marketing and design team in 2023.